 It may be used like this: "The takings of a business during the day (noun) are described as the daily (adjective) takings."

-In English, many time-related nouns have their single-word adjectival forms, although some do not and we must resort to using an adjectival phrase to express such an idea.
+In English, many time-related nouns have their single-word adjectival forms, although some do not.
+In these cases we may have to use the possessive form of the noun or even resort to using an adjectival phrase to express such an idea.

 Let's consider a few.